Organize your evidence and submit declaration on time.

 a court proceeding for the DWI in criminal court, and

 As stated above, the DMV hearing can result in a suspended license/revocation of your driving privileges.

 In court, however, a judge or jury determines whether or not you are actually guilty of DUI.

 The evidence that the DMV presents at a DMV hearing is typically the same evidence that a prosecutor presents in a criminal case.

-Yes.
-Motorists are allowed to attend a hearing with evidence that supports their case and any notes to help present that evidence.
+You are allowed to attend a hearing with evidence that supports your case and any notes to help present that evidence.

-In fact, people attending DMV hearings are encouraged to prepare a script prior to their hearing date.
+In fact, you are encouraged to prepare a script prior to your hearing date.

-They should put any words that they want to say onto paper.
-This way, in the event a party gets nervous, he/she can still say what is necessary to win the hearing.
+You should put any words that you want to say onto paper.
+This way, in the event you get nervous, you can still say what is necessary to win the hearing.